CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/03-create.md

 {: .language-bash}

-But if we add the `-a` flag to show everything, we can see that Git has created a hidden directory within `recipes` called `.git`:
+But if we add the `-a` flag to show everything, we can see that Git has created a hidden directory within `north-pacific-gyre` called `.git`:

 ~~~
 $ ls -a